donnyv/Nancy.BundleIt/README.md

 ## A bundling library made for Nancyfx.

 Nancy.BundleIt minifies, obfuscates, concatenates, caches and versions all of your Javascript and CSS files.
-It uses the well tested and proven [YUI Compressor for .Net](https://github.com/PureKrome/YUICompressor.NET) to minify & obfuscates the code.
+It uses the well tested and proven [Port of Yahoo!'s Java YUICompressor to .NET](https://github.com/PureKrome/YUICompressor.NET) to minify & obfuscates the code.

 ## Features